juanjoiie/Quality-Engineer-Test/README.md

 - Imported Files
 	- Input Folder
 		* ValidateInputFolder - Script to check if input folder created by the process exists
-		* ValidateOnlineRetailFile - Script to check if input csv file was copied successfully by the process
+		* ValidateOnlineRetailFile - Script to check if input csv file was copied by the process
-		* ValidateLocalCurrencyFile - Script to check if input txt file was copied successfully by the process
+		* ValidateLocalCurrencyFile - Script to check if input txt file was copied by the process
-		* ValidateCustomerFile - Script to check if input xls file was copied successfully by the process
+		* ValidateCustomerFile - Script to check if input xls file was copied by the process
 	- Input Sources
 		* OnlineRetail - Data source step to navigate the csv file
 		* Customers - Data source step to navigate the xls file